 Water Mitigation vs Restoration

 You may have heard the terms “water mitigation” and “water restoration” used interchangeably.
-But while they are closely related, there are some distinct differences between mitigation and water restoration services, when it comes to addressing water damage.
+But while they are closely related, there are some distinct differences between mitigation and water restoration services when it comes to addressing water damage.

 Water Mitigation refers to the initial emergency response and temporary remediation measures taken to address water damage right away.
-The mitigation process aims to immediately reduce health risks, stop additional water intrusion replace damaged walls, dry materials as quickly as possible, and prevent further damage.
+The mitigation process aims to immediately reduce health risks, stop additional water intrusion, replace damaged walls, dry materials as quickly as possible, and prevent further damage.
 It prepares a property for the next phase of restoration.

-Both mitigation and full restoration services are crucial services after basement floods, burst pipes, and other water disasters.
+Both mitigation and full restoration services are crucial after basement floods, burst pipes, and other water disasters.

 What Causes Water Damage?

 There are a variety of potential causes that can lead to water damage in a home or business.
-Being aware of the common causes can help you take preventative steps and respond quickly when leaks or flooding occur.
+Being aware of the common causes can help you take preventive steps and respond quickly when leaks or flooding occur.

-- Burst Pipes: According to restoration industry experts from the Institute of Inspection, Cleaning and Restoration Certification (IICRC), burst pipes account for most residential water damage claims.
+Burst Pipes: According to restoration industry experts from the Institute of Inspection, Cleaning and Restoration Certification (IICRC), burst pipes account for most residential water damage claims.

-- Appliance & Plumbing Leaks: Faulty appliances and plumbing fixtures account for many leaks.
+Appliance & Plumbing Leaks: Faulty appliances and plumbing fixtures account for many leaks.
 Small leaks may go unnoticed, slowly releasing water that causes hidden mold growth.

-- Roof Leaks: Damaged or aged roofing materials allow water intrusion during storms and heavy rain.
+Roof Leaks: Damaged or aged roofing materials allow water intrusion during storms and heavy rain.

-- Natural Disasters: Hurricanes, tropical storms, flash floods, and plumbing system failures during freezing weather can all unleash catastrophic flooding.
+Natural Disasters: Hurricanes, tropical storms, flash floods, and plumbing system failures during freezing weather can all unleash catastrophic flooding.
 These weather events become unforgettable local disasters.

 Phase 1: Initial Response